Stock dividends are paid on a regular basis. The vast majority are paid quarterly, a few of them monthly, semi-annual, and annually.

 For older investors who are close to retirement or one who is already retired, it makes a lot of sense to focus on dividend income that pays regularly.

-It is a lot easier to budget if you have stocks that pays dividend on a monthly basis.
-Most of these companies also pay dividends on a specific date such as every 15th or end of the month.
+Furthermore, It is a lot easier to budget if you have stocks that pay a dividend on a monthly basis.
+Most of these companies also pay dividends on a specific date such as every 15th or at end of the month.
 It’s practically simpler to budget for monthly expenses when you have income that comes out on a specific date.

-My strategy is holding equities that pays dividend on the 15th and at the end of the month to mimic my working years of receiving income bi-weekly or twice a month.
+One of my strategies is holding equities that pay dividends midway of the month on the 15th (most Canadian REITS such as Granite REIT (GRT.UN.TO), Canadian Apartment REIT (CAR.UN.TO) and at the end of the month such as (Shaw Communications INC. (SJR.B.TO), TransAlta Renewables (RNW.TO) to mimic my working years of receiving income bi-weekly or twice a month.

 Above all, the huge benefit of monthly paying dividends is taking advantage of opportunities to buy undervalued stocks that are available.
-Unlike, quarterly paying ones that you have to wait and perhaps missed out on those opportunities as you don’t have available funds.
+Unlike quarterly paying ones that you have to wait and perhaps miss out on those opportunities as you don’t have available funds.

 No DRIP on my dividend income